 While the jury is still out as to the ultimate effect of bed bug bites on society as a whole, a bed bug infestation should be treated seriously and quickly to prevent possible health risks for you and your family.

-For more information about the health concerns of bed bugs, check out these links:
+For more information about the dangers of bed bugs and bed bug bites, check out these links:

 “Woman Receives $71,000 From Bed Bug Bites” San Francisco Hotel Pays!